keichan34/s3uploader/README.md

 s3uploader
 ==========

 A brief Sinatra app to allow users to send large files to you.
+When I say large, I mean large.
+S3 supports up to 5 terabyte files, but I don't think many browsers will allow that.

+### Features

+* Pause / resume uploads on the fly.
+* Recoverable: resilient to browser crashes / computer shutdowns, etc.
+* Multiple files.
+* Directly to S3.

+### Limitations

+* The minimum chunk size for S3 is 5 megabytes, so files under 5 megabytes cannot be uploaded.

 Relevant Configuration Variables
 ================================